antimof/UxPlay/README.md

 # UxPlay 1.35

-This project is a GPLv3  unix AirPlay server which  now also works on MacOS.
+This project is a GPLv3  unix AirPlay server which  now also works on macOS.
-Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/MacOS clients (iPads, iPhones, MacBooks) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, MacOS, or other unix, using Apple's  AirPlay Mirror protocol first available in iOS 5.
+Its main use is to act like an AppleTV for screen-mirroring (with audio) of iOS/macOS clients (iPads, iPhones, MacBooks) in a window on the server display (with the possibility of sharing that window on screen-sharing applications such as Zoom) on a host running Linux, macOS, or other unix, using Apple's  AirPlay Mirror protocol first available in iOS 5.
 The work is based on https://github.com/FD-/RPiPlay, with GStreamer integration from https://github.com/antimof/UxPlay.
 (UxPlay only uses GStreamer, and  does not contain the alternative Raspberry-Pi-specific audio and video renderers also found in RPiPlay.)
-Tested on Ubuntu 20.04, Linux Mint 20.2, OpenSUSE 15.3, MacOS 10.15.
+Tested on Ubuntu 20.04, Linux Mint 20.2, OpenSUSE 15.3, macOS 10.15.

 Features:
 1. Based on Gstreamer.